qbertlivz/BusinessPlatformApps/Source/Apps/Partner/Released/iTalent-SocialAnalyticsByLithium/README.md

 -	Go back in history to do trend analysis to see your community growth.

-The following document provides a walkthrough of the architecture, a deep dive into every component and information on pricing.
+The following document provides a walkthrough of the architecture, a deep dive into every component, comments on customizability as well as information on additional topics like pricing.
 For any questions not covered in this document, please contact the team at <pbitemplate@italentdigital.com>

 ### Architecture